wcm-epicore-internship/errbs-vs-rrbs/README.md

 1. Size Selection/Reduced representation: Cut out a small section of the genome, 40-200 bp fragments (2.5 of the genome, but CpG rich).
 Avoids a lot of sequencing, while focusing on CpG rich regions that are more likely to cause changes in gene expression (CpG islands).
 1. Bisulfate conversion: distinguish between methylated and un-methylated cytosine.
 1. PCR amplification and sequencing.

+__Enhanced Reduced representation bisulfite sequencing (ERRBS):__ provides biochemical and bioinformatic methodological improvements that generate more extensive and balanced coverage of methylation (improving the coverage of regions outside CpG islands).

+The main difference between RRBS and ERRBS ibrary preparation protocols is the size selection is no longer done in ERRBS.
+RRBS only interrogates CpGs within short MspI delimited fragments between 40 to 220 bp, making it biased towards representing CpG islands, which typically contain more densely clustered MspI sites.
+In order to enhance the capture of regions beyond CpG islands, MspI fragments ranging from 70–320 bp are selected instead.
+This enhanced RRBS (ERRBS) method yielded a 75% increase in coverage of CpG sites with a 54% increase in coverage of CpG shores.